An applicant tracking system (ATS) is software designed to streamline hiring by filtering and organizing applicant information.

 An ATS acts as a database to store an applicant’s contact information, resume, and cover letter, and it can also help you schedule follow-up communications and interviews.

 From an applicant’s perspective, an ATS typically takes the place of traditional hard copy or email applications.
-(These days, most companies don’t have time to manually review resumes and cover letters manually.)
+(These days, most companies don’t have time to review resumes and cover letters manually.)

 The process typically ends by giving candidates a chance to review and submit the application.
 If this process sounds familiar, you have probably gone through an ATS!

-Applicant tracking systems are useful for businesses of all sizes—especially those looking to automate the hiring process and find the best candidates.
+Applicant tracking systems are helpful for businesses of all sizes—especially those looking to automate the hiring process and find the best candidates.

 Companies of all sizes use applicant tracking systems.
 A recent 2020 study found that 98% of Fortune 500 companies and 66% of large companies use an ATS.

-If you have decided to integrate an applicant tracking system into your business but don’t know where to start.
+We’ve got you covered if you have decided to integrate an applicant tracking system into your business but don’t know where to start.

 Best Paid ATS